Dylbin/ios15/README.md

 - fakefs only gets created if using semi-tethered mode, disadvantage with semi-tethered mode is that the jailbreak will be rootless.

+- Running the jailbreak in tethered mode skips the fakefs, renames your normal fs so it doesn't reset on reboots, iOS 15 prevents this but utilizing checkm8 we can boot a dev kernel tethered.

 ### Issues with A10 and A11 devices

 - Passcode must be disabled before jailbreaking or entering a jailbroken state.